 The film begins with a young schoolboy, Michael Walton (Toby Regbo) asking about his great-aunt Anne Keys.
 Anne grew up the adoptive daughter of Sir Alexander Keyes, a notable politician in favour of appeasing Nazi Germany.
 Anne lives a charmed life, spending most of her days running round the family ruins in Gorgeous Period Dress and flirting with her boyfriend, Lawrence.
 Until one day, she organises a birthday party for her father... and the mysterious Mr Balcombe shows up.

-At the party, family friend Hector Haldane delivers a passionate speech about the need to stop Nazi tyranny - and some weeks later shoots himself in the head.
-Tragic - but hidden in the family archives Anne finds a recording of Hector's last phone call, which makes it clear that someone was blackmailing him.
+At the party, family friend Hector Haldane delivers a passionate speech about the need to stop Nazi tyranny — and two weeks later apparently kills himself.
+Tragic — but hidden in the family archives Anne finds a recording of Hector, which makes it clear that someone was blackmailing him.

 Or they appear to, anyway.
 Most of the recordings in the archives have been taken away by Balcombe, but Anne has kept a few hidden.
 Desperate to find some proof of a conspiracy, she listens to them all and hears her brother's voice come through loud and clear.
 Politicians at the highest level of government have been involved in a plan to avoid war at all costs — and now want peace at any cost — and Anne's family are at the heart of it.